AttorneyOnline/tsuserver3/docs/commands.md

 * **kms**
     - Stands for Kick MySelf - Kick other instances of the client opened by you.
     - Useful if you lose connection and the old client is ghosting.
+* **chardesc** [desc/id]
+    - Look at your own character description if no arugments are provided.
+    - Look at another person's character description if only ID is provided.
+    - Set your own character description if description is provided instead of ID.
+        - Do note that the first sentence of your chardesc is displayed during area transfer messages!
+    - To set someone else's char desc as an admin/GM, or look at their desc, use /chardesc_set or /chardesc_get.
+* **chardesc_set**
+    - hehehe
+* **chardesc_get**
+    - hehehe
 ## Fun
 * **disemvowel** \<id>
     - Remove all vowels from a user's IC chat.